micahkepe/custom_assistant2.0/README.md

    ```
 You'll be prompted when to ask your questions if speaking.
 The program can be ended by saying the instruction "That is all."

-## 💡 Usage

-Describe how to use your project or show some examples of usage.

 ## 🛠️ Built with

 - [OpenAI](https://openai.com) - AI research lab